 Why would we choose nuclear over other cheaper and readily available renewable technologies?
 It is true that there are still major flaws with renewables, but given that most SMRs are a decade away (at least), and the cost of solar has already dropped 89 percent in the last decade, it seems unlikely that SMRs—whenever they are ready—will be competitive.

 One of the theoretical selling points is the deployment of SMRs in rural and remote communities to replace diesel.
 Yet, many Indigenous and northern communities have expressed trepidation towards SMRs dotting their territory, and are building solar arrays instead.
 Another argument is that SMRs could be used for industrial facilities such as those in the mining sector, or the Alberta oil sands (this was a terrible idea in the past, and its terrible idea now).
 However, others suggest that SMRs are only capable of, “ticking off the Financial and Consumer Services Commission’s checklist on how to spot a scam.”

 Canada’s SMR Action Plan is nothing more than science fiction: idle dreams of an indefinite group of technologies which may be ready in a decade, with no financial support or investment by the government.
 In the meantime, renewable energy continues to leap ahead, mostly without any federal support.

-Burgess Langshaw-Power is a former policy analyst currently completing his PhD in Global Governance at the Balsillie School, University of Waterloo.
-His policy expertise includes energy technologies, regulatory approvals, climate change, and energy infrastructure.
-Views expressed here are his own and not necessarily those of his employer.
+Burgess Langshaw Power is a former policy analyst currently completing his PhD in Global Governance at the Balsillie School, University of Waterloo.
+His policy expertise includes climate interventions and energy technologies.
+Views expressed here are his own and not necessarily those of his school or employer.